 - Individual coaching sessions

 - CPD credits (accreditation pending)

 - Leadership certificate

-Five of the six modules will be held in Halifax and the graduation session will be held at Fox Harb’r Resort, near Pugwash, N.S.
+Five of the six modules will be held in the Doctors Nova Scotia boardroom, Dartmouth, and the graduation session will be held at White Point Beach Resort, near Liverpool, N.S.

 How to apply

-Applications are reviewed by a selection committee.
+Applications will be reviewed by a selection committee.
 Physicians do not need to hold a formal leadership role to participate, but they must demonstrate leadership competencies.